-How to install on a phone or tablet running the Android OS
+How to install on a phone or tablet running Android OS:

-- PLEASE UNDERSTAND that your Android device will need to have a PIN set before you can install any certificate to the device.
-This is found under Settings -> Security -> Screen Lock
+- PLEASE UNDERSTAND that your android device will need to have a PIN set before you can install any security certificate on the device.
+This is found under Settings > Security > Screen Lock

-- Download the Palo Alto Certificate to your device
+- Download the Palo Alto Security Certificate to your device

-- At the Name the certificate screen give the certificate a name (Palo Alto) and press the OK button.
+- At the Name the Certificate screen, give the security certificate a name (Palo Alto) and press the OK button.

-- Download the Palo Alto Certificate using your Safari browser (the browser does matter!)
+- Download the Palo Alto Security Certificate using your Safari browser.
+The browser does matter!

 - Double click to open the certificate you just downloaded